Particular/docs.particular.net/transports/upgrades/amazonsqs-3to4.md

 ### Proxy

 Previous versions automatically read the proxy username and password from `NSERVICEBUS_AMAZONSQS_PROXY_AUTHENTICATION_USERNAME` and `NSERVICEBUS_AMAZONSQS_PROXY_AUTHENTICATION_PASSWORD` respectively.
-To achieve the same behavior the client factory has to be overriden like shown below.
+To achieve the same behavior the client factory has to be overridden:

 snippet: 3to4_S3Proxy

-### Native Deferral
+### Native deferral

 The native deferral API has been deprecated because the transport does not use the timeout manager, so native deferral cannot be disabled.